GaLenN3228/wellai_mobile/readme.md

 ## Authorization with google or apple

-Authorization with google or apple are working with firebase.
-All implimentations are preaty simple, we create wrappers for google and apple.
+Authorization with google or apple works with firebase.
+All implementations are quite simple.
+We just create wrappers for google and apple.

 Google auth wrapper: